andresanz/schwelterhead.com/readme.md

-## Topic 1 ##
+# schwelterhead.com

-run "thumbs.sh" to generate.  must be in 11ty site root.# schwelterhead.com
+run thumbs.sh to generate.  must be in 11ty site root.